Ipmerge

 System Command

-Sites may be configured to have Critical Messages delivered by a “system” command which is driven by the environment variable MRG_ECMD.
+Sites may be configured to have Critical Messages delivered by a system command which is driven by the environment variable MRG_ECMD.
 The shell command specified in this variable is executed with a minimum granularity of 10 minutes and is passed any critical messages issued since the last time the command was executed.
 Unsent critical messages are stored in the file ipmerge.msg which is passed on the standard-input to the command in the MRG_ECMD environment variable.
 The execution of this command is noted in the logfile (see later).
-To prevent unnecessary repetition of identical messages, critical messages stored in ipmerge.msg may be processed with “uniq” for example, as follows:
+To prevent unnecessary repetition of identical messages, critical messages stored in ipmerge.msg may be processed with uniq for example, as follows:setenv MRG_ECMD (uniq -6 | cat > /dev/console) Each line in the ipmerge.msg file is timestamped and its process-origin is identified.
+The file ipmerge.msg is deleted each time after the command in MRG_ECMD is executed.

-To prevent short-term error conditions from producing “orphaned notifications” a 45 second delay is implemented for new batches of error notifications.
+To prevent short-term error conditions from producing orphaned notifications a 45 second delay is implemented for new batches of error notifications.

 Printer